albertoadami/aws-certified-developer-notes/NOTES.md

 The new generation of load balancers (Application and Network) supports dynamic ports.
 In a single EC2 instance can be running multiple containers (different ports).

 Dynamic ports are facilitated by ***Target Groups***.
 A Target Group tracks the list of ports that are accepting traffic on each instance and gives the laod balancer a way to distribuite traffic evently across ports.
 The new generaion of load balancers is ideal for handle containerized services (Docker, ECS).

+## AWS Lambda <a name="lambda"></a>
+***AWS Lambda*** runs your code without needs to handle any server infrastructure.
+You need only to upload the function and AWS handle all the stuff for you.

+Lambda is a serverless computing platform, you pay only for the computing time that you use.
+Lambda are composed of two main concepts:
+* ***Lambda Functions:*** application code;
+* ***Lambda Function Packages:*** dependencies that your code requires (libs, configurations).

+Lambda supports Node.js, Java, C#, Python, Go as programming languages and can be integrated with other AWS services like Cloudwatch, API Gateway, KMS, etc.

+When you create your Lambda function you need also to provide an AWS Role for the permissions versus other AWS services.
+AWS Lambda are triggered by events, that can be:
+* HTTP API request through API Gateway;
+* Cloudwatch events;
+* S3 file uploads;
+* DynamoDB streams change;
+* Direct invocations through AWS CLI or SDKs;
+* Many other event sources.

+For example we can trigger a function from Cloudwatch one time a day.
+In the monitor section of Lambda you can see all the invocations and some other metrics about your functions.

+All AWS Lambda deal with similar conceps:
+* Handler files and functions: entry point for the invocation;
+* Events: incoming data passed to the function when triggered;
+* Context: a way to get runtime informations;
+* Logging and Exceptions: handled through Cloudwatch logs.

+When a Lambda function is called, it can be called synchronous or asynchronous.
+The handler is composed like `filename.functionname` and it's the function called by the events, we can think of it like the main method in a Java application.

+You can also configure some setting about the Lambda function like memory allocation, maximum duration, permission to other AWS services, VPC, environment variables (used by your code).
+We can also use encryption with KMS to encrypt the environment variables.

+***Lambda Function Packages*** are zip packages with all code and dependencies required yo your Lambda function when it runs.
+It includes your handler file, custom libs, any other application code,  3th party pacakge from providers like npm or pip.

+Lambda allows you to handle multiple versions of functions with unique ARNS ($LATEST is the last version of a function).
+Exist also the concept of ***Aliases***, that are pointers to specific versions.
+Aliases can also be used to split traffic between Lambda versions.

+AWS Lambda is available also from the AWS CLI, you are able to create functions, inoke functions, add aliases, etc.

+Lambda use cases are:
+* ***Data processing;***
+* ***Real time file procession;***
+* ***Real time stream processing;***
+* ***ETL;***
+* ***IOT Backends.***